 As an orchestral apprentice at the National Music Festival, you will have the opportunity to play in a variety of orchestral and chamber repertoire.
 You will work closely with your mentor(s) and other apprentices in an intense, demanding and rewarding schedule of rehearsals and concerts.

-The daily schedule will usually consist of chamber music rehearsals in the morning, orchestra rehearsals in the afternoon and one or more concerts in the evening.
-The second Monday will be a free day for you to enjoy the Kent County and Chesapeake Bay communities.
+The daily schedule will usually consist of orchestra rehearsals in the morning, chamber music or chamber orchestra rehearsals in the afternoon and one or more concerts in the evening.
+The second Sunday will be a free day for you to enjoy the Kent County and Chesapeake Bay communities.
 Everyone will play in at least three orchestral programs and one or more chamber works.
 Several workshops will be offered in areas including managing stage fright, taking auditions, audience interaction, entrepreneurship and the business of music.

 Apprentices will be provided with hands-on experience in: